A3AJAGBE/a3ajagbe/README.md

 I'm a tech enthusiast, passionate about learning new things to improve myself and those around me.
 Besides, I aim to use technology to solve problems.

-* 🌍  I'm based in Dublin
 * 🖥️  See my portfolio at [here](https://www.aminatajagbe.com)
 * ✉️  You can contact me at [admin@aminatajagbe.com](mailto:admin@aminatajagbe.com)
-* 🧠  I'm learning React
+* 🧠  I'm restarting my web dev journey from the BASICS
-* 🤝  I'm open to collaborating on on an open source project.
+* 🤝  I want to collaborate on an open-source project or start one myself.
-* ⚡  I am constantly learning, I love travelling and I am passionate about all things technology and community empowerment.
+* ⚡   I love travelling, and I am passionate about all things technology.

 <a href="https://www.twitter.com/a3ajagbe_dev" target="_blank" rel="noreferrer"><img src="https://img.shields.io/twitter/follow/a3ajagbe_dev?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>